mycroftwilde/Portainer_Templates/README.md

   If you'd like to assist with the above, please get into contact and I'll see about adding the applicable code to expand the list

-  Note: any supplimental setup notes can be placed in the description -> Habitica, I'm thinking, would probably need this.
+  Note: any supplimental setup notes can be placed in the description within portainer.

 # ** From the Forked Authors Notes **